mcpq/mcpq-plugin/README.md

   * Provisionally, support for Spigot will remain in place for major releases and essential bug fixes.

-This setup allows us to use the more powerful Paper API for plugin versions that are built against it, so if you are using Paper use a plugin that is build against that API!
+This setup allows us to use the more powerful Paper API for plugin versions that are built against it, so if you are using Paper use a plugin that is build against that API instead!

 #### Protobuf Compatibility